A chance to tell all our stories with a picture!

 “I Think of MHC When…”

-The categories have been designed and refined in the hope of allowing imagination to flow.
+The categories were designed and refined in the hope of allowing imagination to flow.
 There was no ‘correct’ approach, they were purposefully broad and open to interpretation!

 - All types of photographs were welcome, with the exclusion of selfies or photos of recognizable minors.

-- Do not worry, you do not need to be a professional photographer to enter the competition!
+- You did not need to be a professional photographer to enter the competition!

 - Photos could be taken using a camera, tablet, mobile phone, etc. The only criteria was light editing only (i.e. no Instagram-type filters).
-The automatic filters your phone and camera apply are completely fine though, don’t worry!
+The automatic filters your phone and camera apply were completely fine though!

 The Competition & Prizes

 You may ask, what’s in it for me, besides sharing my pictures and enjoying seeing the world through the eyes of fellow alums?
 This is a competition, and as with every competition Uncommon Cameras will have winners and prizes!
 An international jury of distinguished specialists in the field of photography, all MHC siblings, will evaluate the submissions and select a total of 12 winners in the different categories.

 An ultimate “super winner” will be chosen among the finalists by all members of our international community through online voting.
 All 12 winners will receive a copy of our soon to be published new cookbook Uncommon Kitchens-Festive Edition.

 The winning photos will be permanently displayed in a special “Honor Gallery” in the MHEAC website and they will be used in future communications projects, representing the creativity and spirit of our global alums community.